-Inverters convert the direct current (DC) power into alternating (AC)
+Inverters convert the DC electricity into Alternating Current (AC) electricity.

-The alternating current (AC) electricity is then sent to the breaker box , harnessed, and then used to power your home or business.
+The AC electricity is then sent to the breaker box and harnessed to power your home or business.

 There’s enough sun in every continental state to turn a roof into a power plant.
-But what makes the solar math work is a combination of high electric rates and financial incentives from your state and utility.
-Get a sense of your savings based on your address, local electric rates, and even your home’s orientation.
+But what makes the solar math work is a combination of high electricity rates and financial incentives in the way of federal, state, and utility company.
+We can determine your savings based on your address, local electricity rates, and even your home’s orientation.